 Currently, Changyou sells a substantial portion of its virtual game points and prepaid game cards to its game players through third-party online payment platforms.
 In these online transactions, secure transmission of confidential information, such as customers' credit card numbers and expiration dates, personal information and billing addresses, over public networks is essential if Changyou is to maintain its consumers' confidence in it.
 In addition, Changyou expects that an increasing amount of its sales will be conducted over the Internet as a result of the growing use of online payment systems.
 As a result, the risk of associated online crime will increase.
-Changyou's current security measures and those of the third-party online payment platforms with whom Changyou transacts business may not be adequate.
 Changyou must be prepared to increase its security measures and efforts so that its game players have confidence in the reliability of the online payment systems that it uses, which will require Changyou to incur additional expense.
 Such increased security measures may still not make its online payment systems completely safe.
 In addition, Changyou does not have control over the security measures of its third-party online payment service vendors.
 Breaches in the security of online payment systems that Changyou uses could expose it to litigation and liability for failing to secure confidential customer information, and could harm its reputation, ability to attract customers and ability to encourage customers to purchase virtual items.